- Market & Audience Insight: Why Women-Fitness Apps Matter

 5. Poor Data Privacy Practices

 Women’s health data is sensitive.
-If an app handles it poorly, users lose trust and stop using it.
+Privacy missteps also increase regulatory risk and slow enterprise procurement.
 Some platforms also hide how data is stored or shared, which creates fear and confusion.

 Clear privacy settings and secure storage are essential.
 Your app should explain how data is used in simple words.
 This builds confidence and protects both the user and the business.